bhavana-jha/ROCKBUSTER-STEALTH-LLC/README.md

-# INDRODUCTION
+# PROJECT OVERVIEW AND OBJECTIVES
-  Rockbuster Stealth LLC i s a movie rental company that used to have stores around the world.
-Facing stiff competition from streaming services such as Netflix and Amazon Prime, the Rockbuster Stealth management team i s planning to use i ts existing movie l icenses to launch an online video rental service i n order to stay competitive.
+Rockbuster Stealth LLC is a movie rental company that used to have stores around the world.
+Facing stiff competition from streaming services such as Netflix and Amazon Prime, the Rockbuster Stealth management team is planning to use its existing movie licenses to launch an online video rental service in order to stay competitive.
+Company’s management board wants to have a data-driven launch strategy for 2020.
+# KEY QUESTIONS
+Which movies contributed the most/least to revenue gain?
+What was the average rental duration for all videos?
+Which countries are Rockbuster customers based in?
+Where are customers with a high lifetime value based?
+Do sales figures vary between geographic regions?
+# DATA SETS
+Rockbuster data set that includes tables on Rockbuster’s film inventory, customers, payments, stores, staff, films, actors, rental history and addresses.
+# TOOLS
+PostgreSQL Database, Excel, Gemini AI(for picture generation)